nshafikh/Excel_Bike_Sales_Dashboard/README.md

 - Married people are less likely to enter the store but are far more likely to complete the purchase as a global trend
 - Unlike most other demographics, married women in North America with lower incomes are more likely to purchase bikes
 - Clerical workers follow through with purchases at the lowest rate

-## Final Conclusion:
-To improve the sales of Vrinda Store, a strategic marketing plan focused on women aged 30-49 years residing in Maharashtra, Karnataka, and Uttar Pradesh should be implemented.
-This demographic represents a key consumer segment, as they often make significant household and lifestyle purchases.
-The approach should include targeted digital marketing campaigns and personalized promotions to capture their attention.